-(1) Strategy Development Grant Only

-"Our region has relevant ideas, leaders, and/or assets, but we need to do significantly more coordination and planning to be ready for Implementation funding.
-We do not wish to apply for Implementation funding under the upcoming Phase 2 NOFO."
+(3) Both Strat.
+Dev.
+Grant & (1) Strategy Development (2) Recompete Plan Approval Only Recompete Plan Approval Grant Only "Our region has relevant "Our region is ready to apply "Our region has an for Implementation funding ideas, leaders, and/or assets, understanding of how to but we need to do significantly and does not need additional address low prime age more coordination and resources to put together a employment and is close to strong Phase 2 application." planning to be ready for being ready to apply for Implementation funding.
+We Implementation funding. do not wish to apply for Additional resources would Implementation funding under strengthen our coordination, the upcoming Phase 2 planning, and Phase 2 NOFO." application development."